 - Routine during stay in a managed isolation facility

 - Meals provided to room and left at door (3 meals daily).
 Food can be ordered in from local places.

 - Fresh-air options vary on the nature of the hotel, and are mostly run on a schedule basis.

 - Each managed isolation facility has an onsite team to provide a 24/7 service including health, security and general support.

-- Communal facilities are not in use (ie gyms and pools).
+- Communal facilities are not in use, for example gyms and pools.

-- The hotel staff manage the provision of meals, public areas cleaning and laundry and work closely with the government onsite team.
+- The hotel staff manage the provision of meals, cleaning of public areas and laundry and work closely with the government onsite team.

 - Teams made up of government officials including security and health professionals support the returnees in each managed isolation facility.

 - Around day 3 and day 12, the returnee will be tested for COVID-19.
 Any positive results lead to a move to a quarantine facility.